For better online security, it’s safer to not create sites with the username “admin”.

 Click on your WordPress database.

-Note: If you have multiple databases set up on your domain, make sure you choose the right one …
+Note: If you have multiple databases set up on your domain, make sure you select the right one …

 phpMyAdmin databases

-Don’t be concerned about the complicated-looking screen.
+Don’t worry about the complicated-looking screen.

-Click on wp_users in the left-hand column …
+Click on wp_users in the “Table” column on the left-hand side …

 The username is located in the “user login” column.
-To edit the field simply double-click on this text you want to change …
+To edit the user name simply double-click on the text you want to change …

-Type in the new user name and click outside the edit box to update the field with a new user name …
+Type in the new username and click outside the edit box to update the field with the new username …

 You will see that the username has been updated.
 However, your admin details will probably still be displaying the old “nickname” …

-Choose a new name to display publicly from the dropdown menu …
+Select a new name to display publicly from the dropdown menu …

 Click Update Profile to save your new settings …

-You admin area is now updated with a new username and nickname …
+You admin area is now updated with a new user name and nickname …